simonridley/Suitcase/README.md

 **Work In Progress**

+This is a BETA release, the API and functionality is likely to change.
+Any requests should be opened as issues.

 The aim of this library is to enable you to connect your APIs more fluently, by providing a base level SDK for you to work with.

 ## Install